CaffeinatedCanine/arlathanxchange/website/docs/tutorials/autoao3.md

 <img src={require('/img/tutorial/whichfilters.png').default} />
 </a>

-- since we use `Dragon Age - All Media Types` to sign-up sorting by *Fandom* won't help.
+- since we use `Dragon Age - All Media Types` to sign-up filtering by *Fandom* won't help.
 - *Characters* only works if the Sign-Up sheet itself uses the Characters field; since our sign-up sheet uses the Relationships field this will not work for us.
 - we do not allow *Optional Tags* during sign-up.
+- we do not use *Archive Warnings* during sign-up.

 </details>